ISISComputingGroup/ibex_developers_manual/Reflectometry-Glossary.md

 **Beam, Outgoing:** The origin of the beam path segment after interacting with a given component as described by Y, Z and Angle coordinates.
 This becomes the `Incoming Beam` for the following component.
 If this component is non-reflecting, repeat the outgoing beam of the last reflecting component.

-**Beam, Natural:** The neutron beam as it enters an instrument blockhouse without any additional reflections.
+**Beam, Natural:** (aka Straight Through Beam) The neutron beam as it enters an instrument blockhouse without any additional reflections.
 This is a downward 1.5° for TS1 beamlines and a downward 2.3° for TS2 beamlines.
 The `Natural Beam` defines the Z axis of the Y/Z tracking plane in which the coordinate system used by the reflectometry server exists.

-**Beam, Straight Through:** See `Natural Beam`

 **Beam, Reflected:** The current beam path including any reflections from mirrors & sample (often contrasted with the theoretical `Natural Beam`)